YinHK-gameDev/unity-learn/assets/Addressable.md

 The **Addressable Asset System** allows the developer to **ask for** an **asset** **via its address**.
 Once an asset (e.g. a prefab) is marked **"addressable"**, it **generates an address which can be called from anywhere**.

+The **Addressables system is built on top of the AssetBundles API** to give you a user interface in the Unity Editor, and to automate processes that before could only be managed manually in scripts.
+With the Addressables system, you can organize your assets in the Unity Editor, and let the system handle dependencies, asset locations, and memory allocation and deallocation.

 Useful for **downloadable content (DLC)**, **reducing initial install size**, **loading assets optimized** for the end-user’s platform, and **reduce runtime memory pressure**.

 Wherever the asset resides (**local or remote**), the system will **locate it and its dependencies**, then **return it**.